+Author Head

+Approved by: FGB

+Reviewed by: Qu of Ed/HR Sub-Committee

+Last reviewed: April 2025

-Review Cycle: 2 Years - Spring Term
+Next review due by: 2 Years - Spring Term 2027

-Review By: Leadership Team,

-Qu of Ed/HR Sub-Committee

-Contents:

-Introduction, Marking Policy and Notes
+Contents: Introduction, Marking Policy and Notes

 1 Introduction

 - 1.1 The academy recognises that the quality of feedback is directly linked to student progress and achievement and is an integral part of the assessment procedure.
 The academy policy reflects the Department for Educations, Teachers' Standards 'A teacher must make accurate and productive use of assessment and the associated bullet point: - know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements - make use of formative and summative assessment to secure pupils' progress - use relevant data to monitor progress, set targets, and plan subsequent lessons - give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback.